 3.1 Weed Species Composition and Relative Importance Values

 The families Asteraceae, Fabaceae and Poaceae were the most prevalent across the four plantations (Figure 1).
-A total of 58 weed species belonging to 18 families were found in the four plantations, with 30, 32, 31 and 33 species found in UI oil palm plantation, UI teak plantation, mango orchard and Organic citrus orchard respectively (Table 1).
+A total of 58 weed species belonging to 18 families were found in the four plantations, with 30, 32, 31 and 33 species found in UI oil palm plantation, UI teak plantation, mango orchard and Organic citrus orchard, respectively (Table 1).
 Only ten weed species were common to the four plantations.
-They were Alternanthera brasilliana, Andropogon tectorum, Centrosema pubecens, Chromolaena odorata, Combretum hispidum, Commelina benghalensis, Desmodium scorpiurus, Hypoestes verticillari, Laportea aestuans and Tithonia diversifolia (Table 1).
+They were Alternanthera brasiliana, Andropogon tectorum, Centrosema pubescens, Chromolaena odorata, Combretum hispidum, Commelina benghalensis, Desmodium scorpiurus, Hypoestes verticillaris, Laportea aestuans and Tithonia diversifolia (Table 1).

 In oil palm plantation, Commelina erecta had the highest RIV while Chromolaena odorata had the lowest (Table 1).
 Chromolaena odorata had the highest RIV while Alchornea cordifolia had the lowest RIV in teak plantation (Table 1).
-In mango orchard, the highest RIV was recorded for Tithonia diversifolia while the lowest was Phyllantus amarus (Table 1).
-Similarly, in organic citrus orchard, Tithonia diversifolia had the highest RIV, while the lowest was Combretum hispidium (Table 1).
+In mango orchard, the highest RIV was recorded for Tithonia diversifolia while the lowest was Phyllanthus amarus (Table 1).
+Similarly, in organic citrus orchard, Tithonia diversifolia had the highest RIV, while the lowest was Combretum hispidum (Table 1).

 3.2 Diversity Indices and Similarity Index Values of Weed Species

 Table 2 shows the diversity indices of weed species in selected tree crop and forest tree plantations.
-The Taxa was found to be highest in organic citrus orchard and lowest in oil palm plantation.
+The number of taxa was found to be highest in organic citrus orchard and lowest in oil palm plantation.
 The Dominance index values across the plantations were low, with lowest recorded in the Organic citrus orchard.
 The Shannon-Wiener index values in oil palm, Teak and Mango plantations were moderate while it was high in organic citrus orchard.
 The Simpson index values across the plantations were high, with highest recorded in the organic citrus orchard.

 The Jaccard (SCj) similarity index values comparing selected tree crops (oil palm, mango and organic citrus) and forest tree (teak) plantations in Ibadan based on weed species is presented in Table 3.
 It was observed that oil palm plantation and organic citrus orchard were the most similar while oil palm and teak plantations were the least similar.